 The Company has implemented a policy on Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace.
 The Company is committed to creating a safe and healthy working environment.
 The Company believes that all individuals have the right to be treated with dignity and strives to create a workplace which is free of gender bias and Sexual Harassment.
 The Company has a zero tolerance approach to any form of Sexual Harassment.
 The policy has been displayed in the Company's website.

-During the year 2018-19, the Company has not received any complaint of sexual harassment.
+The Company has not received any complaint of sexual harassment during the year under review.